28 Feb 2013

 Oxford Internet Institute, 1 St Giles, Oxford OX1 3JS United Kingdom

 Most discussions of the cultural changes linked to the Internet are holistically focused ñ discussing the effect of technical changes on the characteristics as a system as a whole.
 This talk will take a complementary perspective by focusing on how cultural change is being shaped from the bottom-up “makers”, “sufferers” or “perpetrators” of Open Access publishing.

-The main part of the talk will give an insider’s perspective, as a case study, of the decisions, motivations and constraints of individuals and stakeholders at different points in the development of a major Open Access publishing project in linguistics.
+The main part of the talk gives an insider’s perspective, as a case study, of the decisions, motivations and constraints of individuals and stakeholders at different points in the development of a major Open Access publishing project in linguistics.
 The perspective will then be widened to situate this particular development in the larger development of a “publication” as one functional element in the concept of open science.

 About this series